Deep Sleep: What It Is & Why It’s Important

 Deeper sleep is, therefore, extremely important for both your physical and mental health and not getting enough has been linked to health problems later in life.
 A recent study by the Washington University School of Medicine in St. Louis found that adults who do not get enough deep sleep have higher levels of a brain protein called tau which is linked to Alzheimer’s disease.

-Around 13-23 percent of your sleep should be made up of deep sleep.
-Your sleep is made up of non-REM sleep (75%) and REM sleep (25%) with deep sleep accounting for some of the non-REM portion.
+Deep sleep should account for around 13-23% of your sleep.
+Your sleep is made up of non-REM sleep (75%) and REM sleep (25%), with deep sleep accounting for some of the non-REM portion.

-It is responsible for repair and growth in the brain and body, younger people tend to need more of it.
-It’s common for babies and children to need 2-3 hours of deep sleep each night, while teenagers and young adults may only need 1-2 hours according to New Health Advisor.
+Sleep is responsible for repair and growth in the brain and body, and younger people tend to need more of it.
+According to New Health Advisor, babies and children typically need 2-3 hours of deep sleep each night, while teenagers and young adults may only need 1-2 hours.
 Pensioners and older people often need significantly less sleep overall.

 The best and easiest way to accurately track how much deep sleep you get is by using a fitness or sleep tracker.
 These use your heart rate and movements to build an account of how long you spend in each sleep stage and can also show you what the average person of your age and gender should be getting.